Dust Yourself Off & Try Again: Famous Founder Failures

 No comment really.

-Before long the Dyson became synonymous with the industry and household goods and he went on to create the Airblade hand dryer, bladeless Air Multiplier fans, the Supersonic hair dryer, the Corrale straightener, and many more products used across the globe today.
+Before long, Dyson became synonymous with the industry and household goods, and he went on to create the Airblade hand dryer, bladeless Air Multiplier fans, the Supersonic hair dryer, the Corrale straightener, and many more products used worldwide today.
 Dyson’s net worth is estimated at over $13 billion dollars today.

 The super pumped, Travis Kalanick